xinxingwu-uk/LATE_Conversion/README.md

 ## Abstract

-Dementia patients may present with different symptoms, progress at different rates at different stages of the disease, and respond differently to interventions.
-Therefore, it is critical to understand the heterogeneous characteristics at different stages and develop an ability to reliably assess the dementia onset and progression.
-In this study, we confirmed the population-level progression rates and the heterogeneity of LATE progression, and then we developed a stage-stratified approach by leveraging machine learning to probabilistically estimate the time courses of LATE stage-specific progression for different individuals.
-Our study has the potential to provide an individualized assessment of future time to LATE disease conversions years before their actual occurrences.

----

-INTRODUCTION: Limbic-predominant age-related TAR DNA-binding protein 43 (TDP-43) encephalopathy (LATE) is a recently defined neurodegenerative disease.
+**INTRODUCTION**: Limbic-predominant age-related TAR DNA-binding protein 43 (TDP-43) encephalopathy (LATE) is a recently defined neurodegenerative disease.
 Currently, there is no effective way for prognosis of time to stage-specific future conversions at an individual level.

 METHODS: After using the Kaplan-Meier estimation and Log-rank test to confirm the heterogeneity of LATE progression, we developed a deep learning-based approach to assess the stage-specific probabilities of time to LATE conversions for different subjects.